Swiss Village Set To Vote To Keep Cowbells Ringing - UrduPoint

 In the village of Aarwangen in central Switzerland, a complaint was filed earlier this year over the noise levels from a herd of around 15 cows grazing overnight on a field next to a residential area.

-Two couples in rental apartments overlooking the field asked authorities to intervene and ensure the farmer removed the bells at night.
+Two couples in rental apartments overlooking the field asked authorities to intervene to make the farmer remove the bells at night.

 The reaction was swift and fierce, with overwhelming demands for a local vote to protect the traditional use of bells.

-"My first reaction when I heard about the complaint was one of surprise," Aarwangen mayor Niklaus Lundsgaard-Hansen, who lives near the field in question, told AFP.
+"My first reaction when I heard about the complaint was one of surprise," Aarwangen's Mayor Niklaus Lundsgaard-Hansen, who lives near the field in question, told AFP.

 "I wasn't aware that cows made a lot of noise, but I have learned that they can disturb some people."